prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <div class="admonition admonition-caution alert alert--warning">
   <div class="admonition-content">
-      <p>Running an execution node will be required after The Merge.
+      <p><strong>Running an execution node will be required after The Merge</strong>.
 We strongly encourage you to begin running an execution client immediately.</p>
   </div>
 </div>